realpython/django-receipts/README.rst

 django-receipts
 ===============

-This is sample code used in the Real Python article [Writing an Installable Django App](???).
+This is sample code used in the Real Python article [How to Write and Installable Django Apppp](https://realpython.com/installable-django-app/).
 The article describes how to take an app from an existing Django project and make it a stand-alone installable package avilable on PyPI.

 Installable App
 ---------------